Eczema at Bath Time: How To Help Provide Relief

 Ordinary soap and bubble baths may contain ingredients that irritate eczema (3).

 Instead, try washing your child with warm, plain water and use soap-free products such as sorbolene where appropriate (3).

-Speaking of water, keep the temperature of your little one’s bath nice and lukewarm.
+Speaking of water, to help reduce eczema at bath time, keep the temperature of your little one’s bath nice and lukewarm.
 Abrupt temperature changes can sometimes irritate the skin (3).

 And, as a general rule, your bub’s bath should never be the same temperature that you would run a hot shower anyway.

 A good rule of thumb is to dip your elbow in the water – if it’s too hot for your elbow then it’s too hot for your baby.

 When it comes to drying your little one off, opt for a soft towel and pat the skin dry rather than rubbing (3).